snyk-community/web/docs/datasources.md

 tokenUrl           |    |               |     "/token"
 credentials           |    |               |        { "clientId": "test123", "secret": "superSecret" }

-#### requestParams
+#### Passing parameters with `requestParams`

-An array of parameters that the datasource can accept from the querystring.
+`requestParams` is an array of parameters that the datasource can accept from the querystring.
 Used in conjunction with the `route` property in the page specification, this allows filters to be generated for querying the collection.